binarymist/epiclinesweb-surf/content/products/clothing/surf-bucket-hat/index.md

 Surfing bucket hat, great for keeping the hot sun off of your head and out of your eyes.
 Breathable fabric.
 UPF50+.
 Adjustable soft neoprene chin strap.
 Strong clasp.
-Comfortable to wear, yet stiff enough to reatain shape.
+Comfortable to wear, yet stiff enough to retain shape.

 These surf bucket hats have proved themselves in Indo, staying on under some fairly heavy waves.
 If you're concerned about duck-diving and losing your hat, you can put a thin rope on the back of these and attach it to your top.

 The hat also has a reflector attached to the rear for night riding.

-Head curcumference adjustment to cater for different head sizes and how big the waves are when duck-diving.
+Head circumference adjustment to cater for different head sizes and how big the waves are when duck-diving.

 Size: 55-60cm.